Robo‑Advising: How Investors Respond to Preference‑Based vs. Debiasing Recommendations

 Experimental Design

-The experiment will randomly divide users of a certain bank’s APP into four groups: control group, preference catering group, loss aversion education group, and mental accounting education group.
-The control group will be recommended a uniform non-personalized asset allocation.
+All users will first report their current asset allocation and complete a series of questionnaires on basic information and behavioral preferences.
+The control group will not receive any recommendation.
 The preference catering group will be recommended an asset allocation that is algorithmically calculated to be optimal based on the investor’s behavioral parameters.
 The loss aversion education group will be recommended an asset allocation that is algorithmically calculated to be optimal but with the modification of the loss aversion parameter to be fully rational while keeping the investor’s other behavioral parameters unchanged.
 The mental accounting education group will be recommended an asset allocation that is algorithmically calculated to be optimal but with the modification of the mental accounting parameter to be fully rational while keeping the investor’s other behavioral parameters unchanged.
+Finally, all users will report the asset allocation they consider to be most appropriate.

 Experimental Design Details